 • Diversify Products: Combine peak-season purchases with off-season inventory to maintain steady supply and manage cash flow.

-• Build Relationships: Direct partnerships with farmers enable priority access to premium lots during peak seasons.
+• Build Relationships: Direct partnerships with exporters like Hindia Timur enable priority access to premium lots during peak seasons.

 • Storage Planning: Consider shelf life and storage requirements when planning large peak-season purchases.